tasosxak/person_list/README.md

 - You can configure the application by modifying the `config.py` file.
 Update the database details, secret key and any other configuration options as needed.

-- Create a .env file with the `FLASK_APP` environment variable set to `main.py`:
+- Create a `.env` file  in the project root directory with the `FLASK_APP` environment variable set to `main.py` and FLASK_RUN_PORT set to `8000`:

 `FLASK_APP=main.py`
+`FLASK_RUN_PORT=8000`

 ## Run

+1. If you're running on macOS, start the Colima service by running the following command:

+`colima start`

-1. Run the Docker container:
+2. Run the Docker container:

 `docker run -p 8000:8000 -d flask_docker`